Skip to main content

 What Makes Oakland Different

 Oakland is the Bay Area's most complex tree management environment.
-The city's 4-inch DBH protection threshold for oak trees — coast live oak, bay laurel, and buckeye — is the strictest in the region.
+The city's 4-inch trunk diameter protection threshold for oak trees — coast live oak, bay laurel, and buckeye — is the strictest in the region.
 Most of your neighbors are subject to rules that protect only much larger trees.
 The trade-off is this: if you remove a protected oak without a permit, Oakland's penalties can reach $1,000,000 per violation, plus mandatory replanting at city-determined ratios.
 The stakes are real.
 Much of Oakland's tree regulatory framework stems directly from the catastrophic 1991 Oakland Hills Fire, which burned 1,520 acres, destroyed 3,280 homes, and killed 25 people.
 Today, the Very High Fire Hazard Severity Zone (VHFHSZ) designation covers most hill neighborhoods, triggering mandatory defensible space requirements that sometimes conflict with heritage tree preservation.
 Professional arborists who work in Oakland must juggle fire safety requirements with heritage oak protection — and the city's Planning and Zoning staff expects crews to articulate how their work satisfies both objectives.
 One final point that surprises homeowners: eucalyptus and Monterey Pine are explicitly exempt from Oakland's heritage tree ordinance.
 You can remove those non-native species without a permit (though development projects may still require them).
 This policy makes sense given fire risk — eucalyptus is notoriously flammable — but it's a stark contrast to the strict oak protections.

 Oakland Neighborhood Tree & Risk Guide